IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 > Use IBM Bluemix to create, test and deploy a quick application.
 Choose among JAVA Liberty Profile, Node Js servers, Ruby, Python, etc...
 This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment).
 [Sign up or log in to IBM Bluemix].

-# Example of banking application
+# Part Two : Make you own banking application

 A quick banking application has been developed in order to help you to start coding.
 This web application (HTML/CSS/javascript) uses banking APIs introduced before.